Kathy Antonello, FCAS, FSA, MAAA

 At NCCI, Mr. Donnell leads and oversees the delivery of the company’s core services, including gathering data, analyzing industry trends, and preparing objective insurance rate and loss cost recommendations for the workers compensation industry.
 These activities—together with NCCI’s research, analytical services and tools, and overall commitment to excellence—help to foster a healthy workers compensation system.

 Kirt Dooley, FCAS, MAAA

 Kirt Dooley joined NCCI in 2004 and has worked in a variety of areas including ratemaking, legislative analysis, and research of actuarial methods.
 He has also prepared and provided expert testimony in support of NCCI rate filings in several states.

-Currently, Dooley oversees the Analytics and Data Quality practice area within the Actuarial & Economic Services Division.
+Dooley formerly oversaw the Analytics and Data Quality practice area within the Actuarial & Economic Services Division.

 He earned his BS degrees in mathematics and economics from the University of Florida.
 He is a Fellow of the Casualty Actuarial Society and a Member of the American Academy of Actuaries.

 Jeff Eddinger, Senior Division Executive, is responsible for working with national organizations, insurance carriers, insurance regulators, legislators, and other NCCI stakeholders to examine actuarial matters and study industry trends in workers compensation.